gowsiyabs/nlp-aiethics-capstone/README.md

     1. Tweets will be cleaned and pre-processed.
     2. Identify semantic relationships using Lemmatization, Tokenization, named entity recognition and sentiment analysis.
     3. Apply clustering algorithms.
-As data is unlabeled tweets, we will use unsupervised ML techniques such as Latent Dirichlet Allocation (LDA) Topic Modeling, Non-negative Matrix Factorization (NMF) Topic Modeling, and K-Means clustering.
+As data is unlabeled tweets, we will use unsupervised ML techniquessuch as Latent Dirichlet Allocation (LDA) Topic Modeling, Non-negative Matrix Factorization (NMF) Topic Modeling, and K-Means clustering.

 #### Structure of the project code
 1. ```analyze_tweets_and_cluster_toy_dataset.ipynb``` - use this with ``` c1_toy_dataset.csv```